lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 ---
 layout: post
-title: "Coalescent Theory (Part 1)"
+title: "Coalescent Theory (1) -- genetic events"
 date: 2015-04-02
 ---
 <blockquote>"All models are wrong.
 We make tentative assumptions about the real world which we know are false but which we believe may be useful." -- Box</blockquote>